 Sec.
 5. AS 03.05.100 is amended by adding a new paragraph to read: 21 (5) “industrial hemp” means all parts and varieties of the plant 22 Cannabis sativa L. containing not more than 0.3 percent delta-9-tetrahydrocannabinol.

 Sec.
-7. AS 11.71.900(14) is amended to read: 28 (14) “marijuana” means the seeds, and leaves, buds, and flowers of the 29 plant (genus) Cannabis, whether growing or not; it does not include the resin or oil 30 extracted from any part of the plants, or any compound, manufacture, salt, derivative, 31 mixture, or preparation from the resin or oil, including hashish, hashish oil, and natural -7- Enrolled SB 6 1 or synthetic tetrahydrocannabinol; it does not include the stalks of the plant, fiber 2 produced from the stalks, oil or cake made from the seeds of the plant, any other 3 compound, manufacture, salt, derivative, mixture, or preparation of the stalks, fiber, 4 oil or cake, or the sterilized seed of the plant that [WHICH] is incapable of 5 germinations; it does not include industrial hemp as defined in AS 03.05.100;
+7. AS 11.71.900(14) is amended to read: 28 (14) “marijuana” means the seeds, and leaves, buds, and flowers of the 29 plant (genus) Cannabis, whether growing or not; it doesn’t include the resin or oil 30 extracted from any part of the plants, or any compound, manufacture, salt, derivative, 31 mixture, or preparation from the resin or oil, including hashish, hashish oil, and natural -7- Enrolled SB 6 1 or synthetic tetrahydrocannabinol; it does not include the stalks of the plant, fiber 2 produced from the stalks, oil or cake made from the seeds of the plant, any other 3 compound, manufacture, salt, derivative, mixture, or preparation of the stalks, fiber, 4 oil or cake, or the sterilized seed of the plant that [WHICH] is incapable of 5 germinations; not including industrial hemp as defined in AS 03.05.100

 Does that mean Cannabis and Delta 8 are both controlled substances?